Accounting (advanced)

 Advanced accounting test: Pre-employment skills assessment to hire the best candidates

-About the Accounting (advanced) test
+About the Advanced Accounting (GAAP) test

 Candidates who perform well on this test can competently complete core accounting tasks such as double-entry bookkeeping, booking of inventory, depreciation, accruals, and prepayments.
 They can also manage accounts payable and accounts receivable, perform analysis of records, and prepare financial statements.